ilovetocode2019/telegram.py/docs/quickstart.rst

 ================  ========================================================================================================================================
 Line number(s)    Description
 ================  ========================================================================================================================================
-Lines 1-4         Import logging, pygram (telegram.py), and the pygram commands extension Lines 6-7         Configure basic logging to get updates in console Line 9            Create a ``commands.Bot`` instance with a token (get a token from `BotFather <https://core.telegram.org/bots#3-how-do-i-create-a-bot>`_)
+Lines 1-4         Import logging, telegrampy, and the telegram.py commands extension Lines 6-7         Configure basic logging to get updates in console Line 9            Create a ``commands.Bot`` instance with a token (get a token from `BotFather <https://core.telegram.org/bots#3-how-do-i-create-a-bot>`_)
 Line 11-12        Define and add a command to our bot called 'hi'